Subscribe

 3. Select the optimum technology stack.
 To build a vendor-agnostic solution and reduce overall AI development costs, use a combination of custom-made, open-source, and off-the-shelf components (for example, plug-and-play facial recognition engines, API-driven voice assistants, and cloud-based services supporting the creation and training of AI algorithms).
 Special attention should be paid to UI/UX design: your future AI system should incorporate a user-friendly interface that enables stakeholders to ask artificial intelligence questions, get instant insights, or automate tasks without seeking assistance from your IT department

 4. Prepare data subject to AI-driven analysis.
 To help algorithms make sense of your business data, it is essential to gather information, assess its quantity and quality, and bring it into a unified format.
 For this, several data collection, preparation, and normalization techniques can be applied.
 You can learn more about this in our blog post on data preparation for machine learning.
-Remember that identifying the right data and thoroughly repairing it for model training is critical to reducing the cost of artificial intelligence while developing a system that produces consistent results.
+Remember that identifying the right data and thoroughly preparing it for model training is critical to reducing the cost of artificial intelligence while developing a system that produces consistent results.

 5. Create an MVP version of your AI system.
 Building a minimum viable product supporting the essential use cases is one of AI development best practices.
 With an MVP at your hands, you’ll be able to check the feasibility of your concept, pinpoint areas for algorithm improvement, and start scaling the system across different use cases and departments.
 You should not confuse an MVP with an AI proof of concept (PoC) though; the latter serves as a validation of your idea and is meant for internal use only.
 However, it’s often advisable to begin your AI journey with a proof of concept to test the feasibility of your idea and eliminate technology barriers early on.